 A popular choice for Manc residents all year round, Terrace NQ features – you guessed it – a terrace on top where you can soak up some sunshine while knocking back a pint or two.
 It’s dog friendly, great for petting other people’s dogs, and is fairly spacious too – although, it does get pretty busy, so guaranteeing a seat can be quite difficult on a hot day.
-Inside, the huge space features cool and typical Northern Quarter decor, with exposed walls and a stripped back look – providing a casual environment for grabbing a pizza, catching up with friends and even heading to dance to one of their resident DJs in the early hours of the morning.
+Inside, the huge space features the cool and typical décor of Northern Quarter bars, with exposed walls and a stripped back look – providing a casual environment for grabbing a pizza, catching up with friends and even heading to dance to one of their resident DJs in the early hours of the morning.
 Terrace NQ, 43 Thomas St, M4 1NA.

 5. Crazy Pedro’s